opentensor/developer-docs/docs/dynamic-tao/staking-unstaking-dtao.md

 **When you stake:**

-1. First, your TAO stake goes into the subnet's TAO reserve.
+1. First, your TAO stake goes into the subnet's TAO reserve of its AMM (automated market maker) pool.
-1. Then,  subnet pool algorithm uses the exchange rate and calculates the equivalent units of $\alpha$, for the TAO that was just added to the TAO reserve side.
+1. Then, the subnet AMM pool algorithm uses the exchange rate and calculates the equivalent units of $\alpha$, for the TAO that was just added to the TAO reserve side.
 This amount of $\alpha$ is taken out of the alpha reserve of the pool and is sent to the validator’s hotkey.
 1. The validator’s hotkey holds the $\alpha$.
 The sum of stake among all hotkeys is referred as **$\alpha$ outstanding** for that subnet.

 **When you unstake:**

 1. When you issue an unstake command, `btcli stake remove`, and specify the units of $\alpha$ token you want to unstake, this $\alpha$ is first taken out of the validator’s hotkey and added to the $\alpha$ reserves of the subnet pool.
-2. The subnet pool algorithm then applies the latest exchange rate and calculates the equivalent TAO units for the $\alpha$ token units that were just added to the $\alpha$ reserves of the pool.
+2. The subnet AMM pool algorithm then applies the latest exchange rate and calculates the equivalent TAO units for the $\alpha$ token units that were just added to the $\alpha$ reserves of the pool.
 3. These equivalent TAO units are then taken out of the TAO reserves of the subnet pool and are sent to the TAO holder’s coldkey.

 :::tip Stake is always expressed in alpha units
-In dynamic TAO, except for the stake held in [subnet zero](#subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific $\alpha$ units and not TAO units.
+In Dynamic TAO, except for the stake held in [subnet zero](#subnet-zero), the stake held by a hotkey in a subnet is always expressed in the subnet-specific $\alpha$ units and not TAO units.
 :::

 :::tip Prereq